nccgroup/depthcharge/README.md

 ## Versioning

-Depthcharge uses a [Semantic versioning] scheme for each of its components.
+Depthcharge uses a [Semantic versioning] scheme for both the Python API and the Companion Firmware.
+The version number for published releases will follow that of the Python API version.
+The [CHANGELOG](./CHANGELOG) shall document the current version state of both, along with any compatibility information.

-Currently, all components have an ["unstable"] number; API-breaking changes may occur within this minor version series, if deemed to be sufficiently beneficial for the future of the project.
+Currently, this project uses ["unstable"] version numbers; API-breaking changes may occur within this minor version series, if deemed to be sufficiently beneficial for the future of the project.
 Refer to the [CHANGELOG](./CHANGELOG) for guidance on handling any API changes.